kyuupichan/electrumx/README.rst

 - Daemon failover.
 More than one daemon can be specified, and ElectrumX will failover round-robin style if the current one fails for any reason.
-- peer discovery protocol removes need for IRC
+- Peer discovery protocol removes need for IRC
 - Coin abstraction makes compatible altcoin and testnet support easy.

 Motivation